MichelleNuccio/my-first-repo/pinkhacker-style.md

-# Fuchsia Hacker Terminal Style Specification
+# PINK HACKER TERMINAL STYLE SPECIFICATION

 ## Overview

-This CSS defines a **Fuchsia Hacker Terminal** aesthetic: a dark cyber interface inspired by terminal screens, hacked desktops, CRT monitors, code consoles, and monochrome data systems.
+This CSS defines a **Pink Hacker Terminal** aesthetic: a dark cyber interface inspired by terminal screens, hacked desktops, CRT monitors, code consoles, and monochrome data systems.

 The style is based on a limited palette: black, deep purple, bright fuchsia, and soft pink highlights.
 The final look should feel like a compromised computer screen glowing in a dark room.